 Step 1: Phishing e-mail

 You receive a scam e-mail designed to look like it came from us.
-It contains a link that takes you to a fake website where the scammers try to trick you into entering your:
+It contains a link that takes you to a fake website where the scammers try to trick you into entering personal details like your:

 1. Name and phone number

 3. Online banking codes

 They can then use these details to log into the application you use for banking, such as KBC Touch, KBC Mobile or the KBC Business Dashboard.
 This lets them access personal information like your phone number, your account balance or the name of your relationship manager, which they can use during the phone call to gain your trust.